-Note: Typically you will need all of the files and folders begining with "wp-".
+Note: Typically you will need all of the files and folders beginning with "wp-".

 - Using your FTP client, download these files to your computer

 - Now you need to upload those files to your new hosting account.
-You can use FTP to upload these files, or you can use Unlimited FTP in your cPanel
+You can use FTP to upload these files.

 - Navigate to your public_html folder or the subfolder where you want WordPress installed